malachi358/urlshortner/README.md

  Laravel Url Shortner

  ## Explantion
-I decided to use Laravel for this porject becuase of it's ability to manipulate the database, model, controllers and ease of createing routes.
+I decided to use Laravel for this project because of its ability to manipulate the database, model, controllers and ease of creating routes.
+Being the first time making a url shortener i had to do some research and learn via some tutorials.

+First thing I made was the database and created the migration, then created the Url Model and then the UrlController.
+In the UrlController I added what was to be stored and shown via the form to the database then to the user.
+I edited the welcome.blade.php to have the form and then created a success page which shows the generated short url clickable link.

 ### Installation ###